From caring comes courage.

 WHAT DOES A therapy SESSION LOOK LIKE?

-The first session is 55 minutes and gives you an opportunity to tell your story — you may work in a caregiver role at a hospital, hospice, dentistry, or veterinarian clinic or you may be a caregiver to a loved one.
+The first session gives you an opportunity to tell your story — you may work in a caregiver role at a hospital, hospice, dentistry or veterinarian clinic; or you may be a caregiver to a loved one.
 We will explore what brings you to therapy and what you hope to gain from counseling.

 During these sessions, you are the driver of your experiences.
 I listen closely with empathy and non-judgment.
 I pose questions, share observations, and actively engage you in a deeper exploration of your presenting topics to assist in finding a way to express your thoughts, feelings, and emotions in a safe and respectful manner.